 The abl proto- oncogene which contains two alternative first exon (1A and IB) is joined to the middle to the bcr gene on chromosome 22.
 Exon IB is deleted as a result of the translocation.
-Transcription of the fused gene initiates bcr promotor and continues through abl.
+Transcription of the fused gene initiate(India Today | Sponsored bcr promotor and continues through abl.
 Splicing the generates a fused bcr/abl mRNA, in which abl exon 1A sequences are also deleted and bcr sequences are joined to abl Exon 2.